SLAM! (radio station)

 SLAM!
 (Sound Lifestyle And More, stylized as ►SLAM! and previously SLAM!FM) is a Dutch commercial national radio station that plays current-based rhythmic and dance hits.
 SLAM! has a strong commitment in breaking new dance music.
 The playlist and presentation serves as a combination of 538 and 3FM.
-The station is broadcast in the Netherlands and can be received via the either FM, Internet (worldwide) and cable.
+The station is broadcasting in the Netherlands and can be received via FM in the Randstad, Internet (worldwide) and cable.
 The broadcasting building and studios of SLAM! are located in Naarden, North Holland.
 In 2012, it was announced that SLAM! has the largest market share among the country's young people (16.8%).
-It is a sister station of 100% NL.
+It is a sister station of 100% NL, Radio Veronica and Sublime.

 In 2016, SLAM! was reported to have a 0% market share for the 65-or-more age group.
-Carlo de Boer, SLAM!’s General Manager, then argued that SLAM! listeners were 30 years old in average, and that this market share “distinguished” SLAM! from other radio stations.
+Carlo de Boer, SLAM!’s General Manager, then argued that SLAM! listeners were 30 years old in average, and that this market share "distinguished" SLAM! from other radio stations.